perforator-io/perforator-sdk-java/examples/codeless/readme.txt

         # Element is invisible when it is either invisible or not present      #
         # in the DOM tree.                                                     #
         #                                                                      #
-        # Default timeout to await element to be invisible is 30s.             #
+        # Default timeout to await element to be invisible is inherited from   #
+        # suite.webDriverFluentWaitTimeout, which is 30s by default.           #
+        #                                                                      #
         # An action fails if such a timeout is reached, but specified element  #
         # is not invisible yet.                                                #
         #                                                                      #